ietf-wg-asdf/SDF/sdf.md

 The information block contains generic meta data for the file itself and all included definitions.

 The keyword (map key) that defines an information block is "info".
-Its value is a JSON map in turn, with a set of key-value pairs that represent qualities that apply to the included definition.
+Its value is a JSON map in turn, with a set of entries that represent qualities that apply to the included definition.

 Qualities of the information block are shown in {{infoblockqual}}.